COFUND "Artificial Intelligence for the Sciences" : Call for PhD projects now open

 Twenty-six doctoral students will join the university's doctoral schools to carry out work on subjects suggested and defined by PSL's scientific community.
 Each PhD project will focus on one of PSL's disciplines (physics, chemistry, history, economics, etc.) and will require the use of artificial intelligence or massive data processing techniques.

 The future PhD fellows selected for the "Artificial intelligence for the Sciences" project pursue a wide array of concentrations and they will benefit from a shared set of trainings in connection with the Data Science Program.
-Thus, an introductory training course on artificial intelligence and massive data processing techniques will be organized in autumn 2021 so that everyone can acquire the same academic background.
+Thus, an introductory training course on artificial intelligence and massive data processing techniques will be organized in at the beginnng of each academic year so that everyone can build the same academic background.
 A seminar will also be organized each week to help the feedback between members.
 The PhD students, hosted by various PSL laboratories, will form a close-knit community that will meet regularly.

 They will also be trained in dissemination and communication techniques.
 The Conversation (online medium and partner of the project) will train them to write popular science articles and, eventually, each doctoral project will be the subject of an article published on the website.
 Similarly, with the partner 100,000 Entrepreneurs, doctoral fellows will be invited to speak, if they wish, in high schools to explain the nature of the research conducted in their discipline and the contributions of AI techniques.